Here’s all the info you need to kick start a dazzling future. If you’re already ready, apply now.

 The length of your apprenticeship depends on several factors including apprenticeship level, chosen sector and your employer’s schemes, but they typically range between:

 - Intermediate apprenticeships: 1 year – 18 months

 - Higher and degree apprenticeships: 3 – 6 years

 Is there any age limit to becoming an apprentice?

 Apprentices must be over 16 years-old, but there is no upper age limit to beginning a scheme.
-And, apprentices starting after they turn 19 may be entitled to additional government funding.

 Will an apprenticeship lead to a permanent role?

 At Virgin Media, all of our Apprenticeship Schemes are offered on permanent contracts.
 And, around 90% of apprentices stay on with us – while others will have gained transferable skills that are welcomed by employers elsewhere.